cloudflare/cloudflare-docs/content/magic-transit/_partials/_tunnels-encapsulation-opening.md

 #### IKE SA

-This is sometimes referred to as “Phase 1” due to language from IKEv1.
+This is sometimes referred to as Phase 1 as per IKEv1 language.

 - **Encryption**
   - AES-GCM-16 with 128-bit or 256-bit key length